-Place Traffic Control Portable Changeable Message Signs on USH 61 at either end of the construction limits one week prior to construction to notify motorists of upcoming construction activities.
+Place Traffic Control Portable Changeable Message Signs on USH 61 and STH 60 in the approximate locations shown in the plan, or as approved by the engineer, at least one week prior to construction to notify motorists of upcoming construction activities.

 All traffic control devices shall be in the proper location prior to work operations taking place.

-Existing signs, traffic control signs, or advisory signs in place along the traveled roadways shall not be disturbed removed or obliterated without the approval of the engineer.
+Existing signs, traffic control signs or advisory sings in place along the traveled roadways shall not be disturbed removed or obliterated without the approval of the engineer.

 USH 61 is an oversize-overweight (OSOW) route.
-Maintain access for all OSOW movements during all stages of construction.
+Maintain access for all OSOW movements during all stages of construction, except for when the width restriction is in place during work on B-12-0019.

-USH 61 and all connecting side roads will remain open to traffic during construction.
+USH 61 and all connecting side roads shall remain open to traffic during construction.

-A minimum 12-foot travel lane and 4-foot shoulder shall be maintained in each direction, except during lane closures suitable for moving operations.
+A minimum 12-foot travel lane and 2-foot aggregate shoulder shall be maintained in each direction, except during lane closures suitable for moving operations.
 USH 61 and all connecting side roads shall be in condition to safely accommodate two lanes of traffic during nonworking hours.
-Traffic shall be maintained on the existing asphalt surface until the existing asphalt surface is pulverized and relayed.
-HMA pavement and temporary pavement markings shall be placed on the pulverized and relayed material within 48 hours of the existing surface being pulverized and relayed.
+Traffic shall be maintained on the existing asphalt surface until the existing asphalt surface is milled and relayed.
+HMA pavement and temporary pavement markings shall be placed on the milled and relayed material within 48 hours.

-Passing Lanes shall remain closed during construction.
-Place traffic control barrels and type III barricades with Lane Closed signs according to the standard detail drawing "Traffic Control, Single Lane Closure, Non Freeway/Expressway".
-Passing lanes shall be opened to traffic after the white lane line is placed.
+Hill climbing lanes shall remain closed during construction.
+Place traffic control barrels and type III barricades with Lane Closed signs in accordance with the standard detail drawing "Traffic Control, Single Lane Closure, Non Freeway/Expressway".
+They shall be opened to traffic when the white lane line is placed.

-During daytime working hours, traffic may be restricted to a single lane 12-foot lane (16-foot minimum clear width) with the use of flaggers in the work zone.
+During daytime working hours, traffic may be restricted to a single lane (12-foot wide minimum) with the use of flaggers in the work zone.
 This lane shall be kept free of equipment and material, except for traffic control devices.
-Flagging operations shall be according to the standard detail drawing "Traffic Control for Lane Closure (Suitable for

-Moving Operations)".
-In addition to the requirements in the standard detail drawing, a flagger shall be stationed at all side road intersections within the USH 61 work zone and shall be equipped with a STOP/SLOW sign fastened to a support staff according to the MUTCD.
-Advance warning signs for Flaggers shall be according to the MUTCD.
+Flagging operations shall include temporary rumble strips in accordance to the standard detail drawing "Traffic Control for Lane Closure with Flagging Operation".
+In addition to the requirements in the standard detail drawing, a flagger shall be stationed at all side road intersections within the USH 61 work zone and shall be equipped with a STOP/SLOW sign fastened to a support staff in accordance to the MUTCD.
+Advance warning signs for the flagging operation shall be placed in accordance to the MUTCD.